ncatlab/nlab-content/pages/3/1/5/8/18513/content.md

 +-- {: .proof}
 ###### Proof

-For notational convenience, consider the case $n = 2$ (the other cases are directly analogous).
+For notational convenience, consider the case $n = 2$, the other cases are directly analogous.
 The distribution in question is the [[delta distribution]]

 $$
   \int_X g(x) \phi(x)^2 dvol(x)